integreat-io/map-transform/README.md

 'content.heading'}}`.

-The `transform` and `transformRev` props will transform a field or an object, and should be set to a transform function or an array of transform functions.
+The `transform` and `transformRev` props will transform a field or an object, and should be set to a transform function or an array of transform functions, also called a transform pipeline.
 A transform function is a pure function that accepts a value and returns a value, and whatever happens between that is up to the transform function.
 An array of transform functions will be run from left to right, and each function will be called with the return value from the previous function.
 The return value of the final function is set used as the field value or the object.

 Note that MapTransform does not put any restriction on the transform functions, so it is up to you to make sure the transformations make sense for the field or